 “…We give you insights into the mind, brain, behavior and creativity.
 Each episode will feature a guest who will stimulate your mind, and give you a greater understanding of your self, others, and the world we live in.
 Hopefully, we’ll also provide a glimpse into human possibility…”

 The Art of Charm has been focused on a ton of major media publications, and there’s a reason why.
 Let’s just let the charming people over at this psychology podcast tell you why you should give it a listen:

 Our second HowStuffWorks podcast on the list, this show does an excellent job at not just focusing on the brain, but how or why things happen.
 With recent topics like Why do we sleep?, Why do men have nipples?, and Are Pop Rocks dangerous?, it’s easy to see why these (on average 5 minute) episodes keep people coming back for more.
-Again, it’s not just a psychology podcast, but it’s a great way to think about ways that psychology plays into our everyday lives.
+Again, it’s not just one of our favorite psychology podcasts, but also a great way to think about times psychology plays into our everyday lives.

 This psychology podcast focuses on switching mindsets and reminds you how important of a tool, or hindrance your mindset can be.
 If you’re into positive psychology, or mindset psychology, this is your bag, give it a try.
 Here’s what their site has to say:

 “Our mindsets determine the way we see the world.
 Because it’s so easy to stay stuck in fixed mindsets that prevent us to learn new things, it’s vital to intentionally cultivate growth mindsets.